DaviesCentreInformatics/Angus_Brahman_Iso-Seq/README.md

 # Angus_Brahman_Isoseq

-Here listed the scripts used for paper "Long read isoform sequencing reveals hidden transcriptional complexity between cattle subspecies".
+Here you will find scripts used for the paper "Long read isoform sequencing reveals hidden transcriptional complexity between cattle subspecies".

-## The analysis structure
+## Overview of methods
 ![Fig_S1 Flowchart](https://user-images.githubusercontent.com/25737808/196599241-727efe93-9409-446d-bfe9-4c96000fc001.png)

-## The scripts to analysis Isoseq data are listed in folder Pacbio_R.
+## The scripts to analyse Iso-Seq data are listed in folder Pacbio_R.

 * 1_IsoSeq_Gene.Rmd:
 *Call genes from the Isoseq data and filter for expressed genes.*